On This Page

 It was quickly recognized by Council and staff that the City could not speak for Dryden’s Indigenous population and, that in order to make meaningful and lasting change, it was critical to have Indigenous and non-Indigenous people working together.

-How the Working Circle benefits Dryden:
+How the Working Circle Benefits Dryden:

 The Working Circle will work to identify issues important to Dryden’s Indigenous communities, recommend actions the City can take to improve the experience of Indigenous people and propose ways the community can bring together Indigenous and non-Indigenous residents.
-To view the full mandate of The Working Circle, click here.

 Mandate of The Working Circle:

-The Working Circle has been created to recognize and enhance the relationship between the City of Dryden and our Indigenous and Métis residents.
+The Working Circle has been created to recognize and enhance the relationship between the City of Dryden and Indigenous and Métis residents.
 Recommendations from The Working Circle will be sent to City Council through specific actions and the City’s Strategic Planning goals.

 There are really four main priorities identified in the mandate of the Working Circle.
 The Working Circle priorities are all under the umbrella of the City’s strategic plan, a key aspect of which is to continue to foster positive relationships between Indigenous and non-Indigenous members of the community.